skarpushin/summerb/summerb-easycrud/README.md

 ### 1. Create WireTap

-Create a class that implements interface `EasyCrudWireTap`, easiest way to do so is to extend `EasyCrudWireTapAbstract` because it gives default impl of the interface so you don't have to write boiler-plate code.
+Create a class that implements interface `EasyCrudWireTap`, easiest way to do so is to extend `EasyCrudWireTapAbstract` because it gives default impl of the interface so you don't have to write boilerplate code.
 And just enable method that you want to implement.

 Let's say you want to set default values to some fields upon creation: